joshmaglione/BRational/md_files/docs/brat.md

 The (ordered) keyword arguments for `brat` are

-- `rational_expression`: the rational function,
+- `rational_expression`: the rational function (default: `None`),
-- `numerator`: the numerator polynomial of the rational function,
+- `numerator`: the numerator polynomial of the rational function (default: `None`),
-- `denominator`: the denominator polynomial of the rational function.
+- `denominator`: the denominator polynomial of the rational function (default: `None`),

-Upon construction of a `brat`, the rational function is simplified.
+- `denominator_signature`: the dictionary of data for the denominator (default: `None`),
+- `fix_denominator`: whether to keep the given denominator fixed (default: `True`),
+- `increasing_order`: whether to display polynomials in increasing degree (default: `True`).

+*Additional notes*.
+The `denominator_signature` must be a dictionary whose keys are tuples of non-negative integers and whose keys are non-negative integers.
+If given a `denominator_signature`, the `numerator` will be used to determine the accepted ordered variables.
+[We do this by looking to its parent ring if `numerator` is a polynomial, or at the variables present if a symbolic expression.]
+Examples of acceptable `denominator_signature` are given below.

+### Algebraic operations and relations

 One can use the usual algebraic operations with `brat`: add, subtract, multiply, divide (i.e. 'true' divide), powers.
 The Boolean relations `==` and `!=` can also be used.
 When adding a `brat` with something else, we attempt to make another `brat` object.
 To "opt out", use the method `rational_function`.